yosbotnet/cas-management-overlay/README.md

-CAS Services Management Overlay
+CAS Management Overlay
 ============================

-Services management web application Maven overlay for CAS with externalized configuration.
-The Gradle equivalent of this overlay is [available here](https://github.com/apereo/cas-services-management-gradle-overlay).
+CAS management web application Maven overlay for CAS with externalized configuration.
+The Gradle equivalent of this overlay is [available here](https://github.com/apereo/cas-management-gradle-overlay).

 # Versions